ddkhoa/data-portfolio/python-tableau-france-job/README.md

 )
 ```

-And below is the code to filter out irrelevant data, calculate quarter-over-quarter changes, and aggregate total employees across industries by quarter and region.
+Below is the code to filter out irrelevant data, calculate quarter-over-quarter changes, and aggregate total employees across industries by quarter and region.

 ```sql
 df = connection.execute(